codygriffin/rook/README.md

 Pretty standard fare.
 Requires a recent version of g++ or clang (C++11 support), along with GNU Make and curl (for retrieving MNIST).

+You will need GraphicsMagick installed (along with headers and such) to see filters and autoencoder test results.

 ```
 git clone https://github.com/codygriffin/rook.git